backstage/software-templates/README.md

 # software-templates
-Backstage Software Templates for creating a new service
+This repository is intended to house Backstage Software Templates for creating new services, as well as a variety of documentation templates.

+## documentation-templates
+The documentation templates provide recommended structure and content for different types of documentation, for example system architecture documents or runbooks.
+Contributions welcome!